AIPV2026/aipv2026.github.io/call4contributions.markdown

 We invite contributions that balance scalability with soundness at the intersection of AI and formal reasoning.
 Topics include, but are not limited to:

-- AI for Theorem Proving: Guiding interactive proof search and improving automation in higher-order logics or dependent type theories.
+- **AI for Theorem Proving**: Guiding interactive proof search and improving automation in higher-order logics or dependent type theories.
-- AI for Formal Verification: Novel methods for scaling verification in safety-critical and industrial domains.
+- **AI for Formal Verification**: Novel methods for scaling verification in safety-critical and industrial domains.
-- Reasoning with LLMs: Assessing and improving the capabilities of LLMs for rigorous symbolic inference and compositional tasks.
+- **Reasoning with LLMs**: Assessing and improving the capabilities of LLMs for rigorous symbolic inference and compositional tasks.
-- Translation & Representation: Reliable translation between informal and formal representations.
+- **Translation & Representation**: Reliable translation between informal and formal representations.
-- Benchmarks and Datasets: Development of rigorous testbeds where correctness and explainability are mandatory.
+- **Benchmarks and Datasets**: Development of rigorous testbeds where correctness and explainability are mandatory.
-- Interdisciplinary Approaches: Bridging the culture gap between empirical performance and formal rigor.
+- **Interdisciplinary Approaches**: Bridging the culture gap between empirical performance and formal rigor.

 ## Submission Types